 Grant Description:

-The Fostering Latino Youth Career and College Readiness Program supports Latino youth in eighth grade (13–14 yrs; early adolescence) who are at risk for not graduating from high school.
-The program engages youth in high-context, high-contact activities to gain the knowledge, skills, attitudes, and behaviors necessary to pursue paths that will prepare them for careers and college.
-The Pathways for Our Future model will be implemented at two sites and builds upon the success of a previous Iowa CYFAR SCP and the research-based, evidence-informed ¡Salir Adelante! curriculum and the 4-H Careers Pathway Academy which is based on the successful national 4-H Build Your Future curriculum.
-During the 1st year of enrollment, Latino youth in eighth grade and their parents and caregivers engage in 52–65 hours of in-depth, sequenced education to explore paths to careers and college.
-During the 2nd and future years of enrollment, youth will begin long-term engagement via 4-H clubs and other 4-H youth development opportunities (35–50 hours annually).
+During the 1st year of enrollment, youth and their parents or caregivers engage in 52–65 hours of in-depth, sequenced education to explore career and college pathways.
+In the 2nd and future years of enrollment, youth participate in long-term engagement through 4-H clubs and other 4-H youth development opportunities (35–50 hours annually).
 Youth enrolled in Year 1 will participate in 192–265 hours of Extension programs over the project period.
-Siblings and extended family members are invited to activities to foster support for target youth’s continuation in the project and to introduce families to other Extension programs (e.g., young children to 4-H Clover Kids; parents to Familias Fuertes).
+Siblings and extended family members are invited to activities to foster support for the student’s continuation in the project and to introduce families to other Extension programs (e.g., young children to 4-H Clover Kids; parents to Familias Fuertes).

 Contact(s):